bsaliou/ChemPrice/README.md

 ### Getting started

-To demonstrate how to use the functions, you need to create a list of molecule SMILES:
+ChemPrice requires a list of molecule SMILES as the representation of molecules:

 ```python
 smiles_list = ["CC(=O)NC1=CC=C(C=C1)O", "CC(C)CC1=CC=C(C=C1)C(C)C(=O)O", "O=C(C)Oc1ccccc1C(=O)O"]
 ```

-Next, create a first instance with the PriceCollector class.
-It's from this class that we'll be able to connect to the various integrators and then launch a search on the list of smiles entered.
+First, we need to create an instance from the PriceCollector class.
+Using this instance,  we'll be able to connect to the various integrators and then launch a search on the list of smiles entered.

 ```python